This post is about how to paint bathroom cabinets without sanding them.

 - Take a damp cloth and wipe everything down.
 Make sure there is no dust or dirt on anything you plan on painting.

-- Take off the door handles by unscrewing them.
+- Take off the door handles or pulls by unscrewing them.
 You might want to save these to use again or if you’re on a really tight budget try spray painting them!

 - Take off the cabinet doors by gently unscrewing them.